 Table of Contents Show

 There are several cultivars of Kalanchoe, including Mother of Millions, Fuzzies, and Paddles.
-And all Kalanchoe cultivars have tiny seeds that you can easily mistake for dust or pollen grains.
+And all Kalanchoe cultivars have tiny seeds you can easily mistake for dust or pollen grains.

 Here is a brief guide to identifying Kalanchoe seeds!